ContextualElectronics/embedded-dev-env/README.md

 # Vagrant-based VirtualBox environment for STM32 ARM Development using Ubuntu 14.04 Server

+## Attention!

+This project requires a relatively recent computer that supports Hardware Virtualization.
+You MUST make sure you have AMD-V or VT-x extensions enabled in your computer's BIOS otherwise the Virtual Machine will not boot!

+If you encounter other problems, check out the [Gotchas](#gotchas) section below

 ## Host OS Requirements

 *  Relatively recent computer that supports Hardware Virtualization.
 Make sure you have AMD-V or VT-x extensions enabled in your computer's BIOS!